 Volunteer activity can be found improving communities in all demographic groups.
 The highest level of engagement is among those ages 35-44, followed closely by those 45-54.
 But a third of the nation's volunteers are under 35, and another third are over 55.

 There are only modest differences along racial lines, and women are a bit more likely than men to volunteer.
+People who live in urban areas are somewhat less likely than those in rural and suburban areas to volunteer, but the differences are small.

 There are some geographic differences with places in the middle of the country generally enjoying higher levels of volunteer activity.
 But the big story is that volunteering to solve problems is a truly all-American activity.
 It can be found in every nook and cranny of the nation, among all segments of society.